Kotsar leads South Carolina past George Washington

 George Washington: The Colonials had a two-game win streak snapped after losing three before it.
 Their 3-point shooting, normally a strength, deserted them against the Gamecocks as they were a mere 8 of 36.

 South Carolina: After dropping two in a row and three of four, the Gamecocks needed to win … and have a solvent offense.
-The early run got them into their rhythm and when George Washington began to cut into the lead, South Carolina always found an answering bucket.
+The Gamecocks had four in double figures while Justin Minaya scored eight points.

 UP NEXT